Don't Suppose

-Don't Suppose (also written as Don't Suppose...) is the debut solo album by the English singer Limahl, formerly lead singer of the British band Kajagoogoo, released in 1984 by EMI Records.
+Don't Suppose (also written as Don't Suppose...) is the debut solo studio album by the English singer Limahl, formerly lead vocalist of the pop band Kajagoogoo, released on 5 November 1984 by EMI Records.

 Originally only released on vinyl album and cassette, it was not released on compact disc until 2012 on the Gold Legion label, though several songs from the album had appeared on other albums.
 The compilation album The Best of Limahl features eight tracks from Don't Suppose, and the compilation Neverending Story: Best of Limahl features five tracks.
 The song "Tar Beach", which appears on neither of those albums, is featured on two joint compilations with Kajagoogoo.
 "The Greenhouse Effect" has never been officially released on compact disc.
 (Later editions of Don't Suppose replaced "The Greenhouse Effect" with "The NeverEnding Story".)